This post may contain affiliate links. Please read our disclosure policy.

 How To Make Coq Au Vin

-1. Cook the Bacon and Vegetables: Heat olive oil in a 10-inch skillet over medium heat.
-Add the chopped bacon, onions, carrots, and mushrooms.
-Cook for 5-7 minutes, stirring occasionally, until the bacon is crisp and the vegetables are softened.
+1. Cook the Bacon and Vegetables: In a 10-inch skillet, heat olive oil over medium heat.
+Add bacon, onions, carrots, and mushrooms.
+Cook 5–7 minutes, stirring occasionally, until bacon is crisp and vegetables are softened.

 bacon, carrots, onions, and mushrooms cooking in a skillet on the stove.

-1. Add Flavor: Stir in the garlic, thyme, and tomato paste.
-Cook for 30 seconds to release the flavors.
+1. Add Aromatics: Stir in garlic, thyme, and tomato paste.
+Cook 30 seconds.

 tomato paste, garlic, onions, carrots, and mushrooms sauteeing in a small skillet.